 In short, the marriage must have been completely legal and both spouses must have entered into the union willingly and in a sound state of mind.
 If any of the grounds for annulment exists, either spouse may begin the legal process to declare the marriage void.
 In order to pursue an annulment, you need to work with a family law attorney with experience working on matrimonial actions.

 Need help with your annulment?
-Contact The King Law Firm to discuss your legal options with our Yonkers divorce attorney.
+Contact Empire Law to discuss your legal options with our Yonkers divorce attorney.